GLUE: Gradient-free Learning to Unify Experts

 \section{Abstract}

 In many deployed systems (multilingual ASR, cross-hospital imaging, region-specific perception), multiple pretrained specialist models coexist.
 Yet, new target domains often require \emph{domain expansion}: a generalized model that performs well beyond any single specialist's domain.
-Given such a new target domain, prior works seek a \emph{single} strong initialization prior for the model parameters by first blending expert models to \emph{initialize} a target model.
-However, heuristic blending---using coefficients based on data size or proxy metrics---often yields \emph{lower target-domain test accuracy}, and learning the coefficients on the target loss typically requires computationally-expensive full backpropagation through the network.
-We propose \textbf{GLUE}, \emph{Gradient-free Learning To Unify Experts}, which initializes the target model as a convex combination of fixed experts, learning the mixture coefficients of this combination via a gradient-free two-point (SPSA) update that requires only two forward passes per step.
-Across experiments on three datasets and three network architectures, GLUE produces a single prior that can be fine-tuned effectively to outperform baselines.
+Given a new target domain, existing methods obtain a \emph{single} strong initialization prior for the model parameters by blending expert models to \emph{initialize} a target model.
+However, heuristic blending---using mixing coefficients based on data size or proxy metrics---often yields \emph{lower target-domain test accuracy}, and learning these coefficients on the target domain's loss function typically requires computationally-expensive full backpropagation through a neural network.
+We propose \textbf{GLUE}, \emph{Gradient-free Learning to Unify Experts}, which initializes the target model as a convex combination of fixed experts and learns the mixture coefficients of this combination via gradient-free two-point SPSA (simultaneous perturbation stochastic approximation) updates, requiring only two forward passes per step.
+Across experiments on three datasets and three network architectures, GLUE produces model parameter priors that can be fine-tuned to outperform baselines.
 GLUE improves test accuracy by up to \textbf{8.5\%} over data-size weighting and by up to \textbf{9.1\%} over proxy-metric selection.
 GLUE either outperforms backpropagation-based full-gradient mixing or matches its performance within \textbf{1.4\%}.